telerik/xaml-docs/controls/raddiagram/extensions/filemanager.md

 ## Methods

-FileManager class expose two methods: LoadFromFile and SaveToFile.
-Depending on the paramerter of these methods the XML string can be save to two storage location: Disk or IsolatedStorage.
+FileManager class exposes two methods: LoadFromFile and SaveToFile.
+Depending on the parameter of these methods, the XML string can be saved to two storage locations: Disk or IsolatedStorage.

-* __LoadFromFile(FileLocation location = FileLocation.Disk)__: This method accept enum type of __FileLocation__.
+* __LoadFromFile(FileLocation location = FileLocation.Disk)__: This method accepts an enum of type __FileLocation__.
 By default the FileManager will load the XML string from the hard drive.

-* __SaveToFile(FileLocation location = FileLocation.Disk)__: This method accept enum type of __FileLocation__.
+* __SaveToFile(FileLocation location = FileLocation.Disk)__: This method accepts an enum of type __FileLocation__.
 By default the FileManager will save the XML string to the hard drive.

 To demonstrate this extension we are going to create a very simple application.
 First we can go ahead and declare the RadDiagram in XAML and add some shapes.
 Then we can add two buttons for save and load behavior.